azhx/blagoblag/content/drafts/known-unknowns-zero-days-in-the-wild.rst

 exploited.

 We don't.
-While mass malware like WannaCry necessarily makes itself visible, targeted ones like the Trident malware can go undetected for many years -- the Trident malware was discovered attacking iOS 9, but disassembly showed that it was designed to work at least as far back as iOS 7.
+While mass malware like WannaCry necessarily makes itself visible, targeted attacks like Trident can go undetected for many years -- the Trident malware was discovered attacking iOS 9, but disassembly showed that it was designed to work at least as far back as iOS 7.

 For sophisticated attackers, like national intelligence agencies, stealth is a feature.
 They put as much effort into making sure their attacks are undetected